 Best Chargeback Help for Card-Not-Present Merchants

-Found yourself considering whether you need chargeback help?
+Are you considering whether you need chargeback help?
 If so, you’re not alone.

 Do You Need Chargeback Help?

 Of course, many merchants don’t even consider chargeback help.
 They believe that customer disputes are an unavoidable cost of doing business.
-They simply write off the losses, rather than take action.
+They simply write off the losses rather than take action.

 The truth is that you can prevent chargebacks, both in the short term and over time.
 You can recover money and merchandise lost to post-transactional fraud.
 It’s difficult to accomplish on your own, though.
 That’s why partnering with a provider can have multiple advantages.